mkaram007/pxe-zorin/readme.md

 sequenceDiagram
     participant PXE Client
     participant PXE Server
-	PXE Client->PXE Server: Can I get an IP?
+	PXE Client->>PXE Server: Can I get an IP?
-PXE Server->PXE Client: Yes, and here are PXE information PXE Client->PXE Server: Wow, let me get tftp also to netboot PXE Server->PXE Client: Sure, here's its IP
+PXE Server->>PXE Client: Yes, and here are also some PXE information PXE Client->>PXE Server: Wow, let me get tftp also to netboot PXE Server->>PXE Client: Sure, here's its IP
-PXE Client->PXE Server: Great, what about the kernel and initrd files?
+PXE Client->>PXE Server: Great, what about the kernel and initrd files?
-PXE Server->PXE Client: There you are
+PXE Server->>PXE Client: There you are
 ```